gallantlab/himalaya/README.md

 ## Himalaya backends

 Himalaya can be used seamlessly with different backends.
-The available backends are Numpy, and PyTorch.
+The available backends are Numpy, Cupy, and PyTorch.
 To change the backend (e.g. to PyTorch), simply call:

 ```python